 1897 Washburn - Lyon and Healy - Presentation Guitar

 The few Presentation grade guitars of this era were custom made by only the best most experienced luthiers.
 Even the bracing is sculpted to make the most of potential resonance.
 Constructed of Brazilian Rosewood and Adirondack Spruce, the phenomenal old-school craftsmanship and inlay work is exemplary and brilliantly executed.
 Wonderful abalone rosette, headstock, and binding; fine Mother of Pearl neck inlay and fretboard with finely crafted detailed scrimshaw; with beautiful tonewoods throughout - this little old jewel is very special indeed.
+So much so that John Teagle, author of the definitive Washburn History Book calls it the "finest American guitar made".

 The instrument features a 24 1/4" scale length, a 1 7/8" nut, a 12 3/8" wide lower bout, 8 3/4" upper bout, and body depth of 4 1/8" at the endpin and 3 1/4" at the neck block.
 There is consistent fine checking on the nitrocellulous lacquer finish which has aged to a lovely amber hue.
 The only marks on this are a few very minor small nicks and scratches but there is no real playwear evident on the body or the fretboard.
 The entire guitar consistently green glowed properly throughout under a blacklight with no finish issues at all.
 The guitar plays great with about 3/32" string height at the 12th fret and fine action overall up and down the fretboard.

 A delightful rare and fine guitar will make a brilliant addition to any collection of special instruments.
+Indeed, this guitar with it's Durkee bridge is considered one of the finest guitars ever made, "far grander than the Martin top-of-the-line".

 George Washburn Lyon and Joseph Patrick Healy established a retail music store in downtown Chicago in 1864.
 By 1883 they decided that manufacturing and wholesale would be much more profitable than retail.